Nonye2K3/chia/OpenBSD-Install.md

 # Fetch source code

-Then, as any user, use git to fetch the chia-blockchain source code, using SSH or HTTPS:
+Then, as any user (preferably not root), use git to fetch the chia-blockchain source code, using SSH or HTTPS:

 ```bash
 # clone via SSH